MrRafter/FrameDupe/README.md

-# FrameDupe
-This is based on frame dupe from https://github.com/PTROvfw/FrameDupe, Unfortunately that dupe frame is not updated to new versions that's why I decided to create this, practically 70% of the code is mine, just don't tell me it's a skid
+Plugin that allows for items to be duplicated when removing them from an item frame (based on probability).
+The probability of the items being duped can be changed in the config.yml file.

-Support from version 1.12.2 to version 1.19
+Support from version 1.8.x to version 1.19.x